mistydemeo/tigerbrew/share/doc/homebrew/Formula-Cookbook.md

 ## Formulae Revisions

-In Homebrew we sometimes accept formulae updates that don’t include a version bump.
+In Tigerbrew we sometimes accept formulae updates that don’t include a version bump.
 These include homepage changes, resource updates, new patches or fixing a security issue with a formula.

 Occasionally, these updates require a forced-recompile of the formula itself or its dependents to either ensure formulae continue to function as expected or to close a security issue.
 This forced-recompile is known as a `revision` and inserted underneath the homepage/url/sha block.